-While it may not be your first thought when moving into a new home, homeowner’s insurance is an important purchase that must be considered.
+While it may not be your first thought when moving into a new home, homeowners insurance coverage is an important purchase that must be considered.

-A homeowner’s insurance policy can generally cover costs related to:
+A homeowners insurance coverage policy can generally cover costs related to:

 - Damages caused by fire, explosions, vandalism, theft, damage from vehicles, smoke, windstorm, or hail.

 - Damages or losses to contents of your home, including personal belongings and appliances, during a covered disaster.
 Some even include “off-premises” coverage by filing a claim for a jewelry lost anywhere in the world.

 - Damages, losses, or injuries caused by family members (including pets), on your property or a neighbor’s property.